n-pitabread/pydirtree/README.md

 # pydirtree
+pydirtree

-Python script used for listing the directory tree
+A short script used to list the directory tree

+To use:
+    python pydirtree.py <--PATH-->

+    ***(if you want to keep the output.
+Please log the output) python pydirtree.py <--PATH--> > <--Log file-->